 In France, as the campaign for the second round of the legislative elections enters its final stages, economic issues have almost disappeared from public discourse.
 Despite being sidelined, they remain critical and will quickly come to the forefront of the next government’s priorities.

 Since Monday, daily concerns of the French have taken a back seat.
 Purchasing power, for instance, was the primary issue cited in voting intentions.
 Before the first round, competing parties presented detailed solutions: wage increases proposed by the left or lower bills for everyone.
 These promises seem to have already been discounted.
-Similarly, the debates among experts about the credibility of the two main opposition forces’ programs, the New Popular Front for the left and the National Rally for the far right, have ceased.
+Similarly, the debates among experts regarding the credibility of the two main opposition forces’ programs, the New Popular Front for the left and the National Rally for the far right, have ceased.

 Read alsoThe increase in purchasing power at the heart of the legislative battle

 The Paris stock market rebounded sharply on Monday.
 It clearly signals investors’ view that the worst is over.
 The markets perceive a National Rally victory as the worst outcome, as the party evokes more fear than the left in financial circles.
 This fear stems from the National Rally’s hostility towards Brussels.
-Should the party come into power, it could hinder potential concessions from the European Union in the event of a financial crisis.
+Should the party come into power, it might hinder potential concessions from the European Union in the event of a financial crisis.
 Consequently, the National Rally is a red flag for the stock market.
 This fear offers a glimpse into the potential implications of a far-right party securing an absolute majority.
 The emerging alternative scenario, a lack of a clear majority, does not offer much reassurance to the markets.

 Read alsoLegislative elections in France: why is the RN resubmitting part of its program?